Advantages Of Brushing Teeth At Night

 • Make it Enjoyable: Listen to music or a podcast while you brush to make the experience more enjoyable.

 • Reward Yourself: Reward yourself for sticking to your nighttime brushing routine.
-For example, treat yourself to a healthy snack or a relaxing activity after brushing.
+Here's one way to look at it: treat yourself to a healthy snack or a relaxing activity after brushing.

 • Enlist a Buddy: Find a friend or family member who also wants to improve their oral hygiene and support each other in making nighttime brushing a habit.